 What do lifeguards put on their nose?

 Lifeguard-style zinc oxide is typically a high-concentration (20–40%) paste applied thickly for maximum opaque barrier protection.
-This tallow zinc oxide cream is formulated for thinner, daily-use application — it is not the same thick paste, but it uses the same physical barrier mechanism.
+This tallow zinc oxide cream is formulated for thinner, daily-use application — it is not that kind of heavy, opaque sun-block paste, and it is not intended for sun protection.